 To avoid overspending, know what splurges are worth investing in and which one’s aren’t.
 If you want to create a bathroom that oozes luxury while remaining cost effective, opt for dual basins and a separate walk-in shower and bathtub.

 Features like stone tiles may look appealing, but the costs and upkeep associated with them aren’t usually worth the investment.
 Instead, choose stone-look porcelain tiles which can save you an average of $500-$1500.
 Knowing where to compromise is key to sticking to your budget throughout the renovation process and ensuring you end with the perfect bathroom.

 Plumbing nightmares can be all too real when it comes to renovations.
 Plumbing is definitely not the place to start thinking you’re the jack of all trades (unless you actually are) because attempting to take on plumbing work without experience can cost you severely.

 Just like electrical work, some things are best left to the professionals.
-All plumbing work should only be completed by licenced tradespeople.
+All plumbing fixtures should only be completed by licensed tradespeople.

 Whether it’s because of wear-and-tear or poor previous installation, old plumbing fittings can sometimes end up as unforeseen costly problems.
 Look out for early warning signs before you start renovating – especially when it comes to your piping.

 If you’ve noticed that your drains tend to drain slow, loud knocking sounds from the piping, inconsistent water pressure, or water leaks, contact a professional plumbing company such as Tunnel Vision to assess your bathroom before renovating begins.

 It is far better to be aware of any potential plumbing issues before your bathroom reno begins rather than it becoming an unpleasant surprise during.

 A bathroom that isn’t properly waterproofed is going to be a recipe for disaster.
 Water failure is one of the top building problems in Australia, and some states don’t even require a waterproofing licence to take out the work.